EU insurance watchdog to unveil stress test results

 EIOPA is paying special attention to the effect a prolonged bout of low interest rates would have on insurers' finances and has also probed specific insurance risks such as changes in mortality, longevity, reserves and natural catastrophes.

-Big diversified insurers like Allianz, Axa and Generali are seen as well prepared for new EU capital rules called Solvency II due to take effect in 2016, which form the basis for the tests.
+Big diversified insurers like Allianz (ALVG.DE), Axa (AXAF.PA) and Generali (GASI.MI) are seen as well prepared for new EU capital rules called Solvency II due to take effect in 2016, which form the basis for the tests.

 Others may be more vulnerable.
 EIOPA's last stress tests in 2011 showed about 10 percent of insurers fell short of the required capital buffer in its adverse stress scenario.